mattijn/topojson/docs/example/output-types.md

 We use the data as is prepared in the [.to_json()](output-types.html#to_json) section.

-Serialze and save into a JSON (GeoJSON) file
+Serialize and save into a JSON (GeoJSON) file
 ```python
 topo.to_geojson('my_file.geo.json')
 ```